kdshah6593/the-sports-report-frontend/Notes.md

 - will need to use async request "Loading" when fetching the articles
 - articles will hyperlink to new tabs

-4. Logout
-- button should cause a page reload, which logs user out and brings to home page

 6. Format CSS
 - background for landing page
 - card style for articles